Xiaomi Mi 3: Hardware

 The Xiaomi Mi 3 contains an internal frame of aluminum-magnesium alloy, though the body is made of polycarbonate.
 The speakers and microUSB port are located at the bottom of the device with the standard-sized SIM card tray and audio jack are located at the top of the device.
 The power and volume keys are located on the right-hand side.
 Near the top of the device are the front-facing camera, proximity sensors, and notification LED.
 The MI3 is available in a number of colours, including black, white, pink, blue and silver.
 The device's display is larger than its predecessor, with a 5-inch, 1080p IPS LCD capacitive touchscreen with an anti-glare coating.

 The device comes with 16 GB or 64 GB of internal storage and has a 3050 mAh battery.

 Software

 The Xiaomi Mi 3 ships with Android and Xiaomi's MIUI user interface.

 Initially running Android 4.3 & 4.4 it has continuously received updates, with MIUI 5 – a custom version of Android.
 Later, it received MIUI 6, 7, 8 and finally 9.
 In January 2016, it was the first Xiaomi device to get an official Marshmallow 6.0.1 update, together with Mi 4 and Mi Note.

 The third-party development is also strong for Mi3 on XDA Developers, there are numerous custom ROMs available from 5.0 Lollipop to 9.0 Pie.

-Those, who want a unique experience and try something else than Android, can try Sailfish OS, an operating system based on Nokia's MeeGo, exclusively available on the N9.